quicklog-dev/docs/docs/TokenGeneration.md

 ### Step 2
 Enter the agent name and build path to create the agent.

-***Note: build path of the program is path of the program where is been built. for eg: if you built the go pragram go build . in /home/poonai/ExampleService then your build path /home/poonai/ExampleService***
+***Note: build path of the program is path of the program where is been built. for eg: if you built the go program by running go build . in /home/poonai/ExampleService then your build path /home/poonai/ExampleService***

 ![Agent popup](../assets/add-agent-popup.png)